Pushrod; throw-out bearing; lever at rear of transmission; cables (and problems with even brand-new ones);

 There have been a lot of different specifications on flywheel bolts over the years.
 There were two lengths of 10 mm bolts used.
 I use, clean and dry, torques of 42-45 foot-pounds on the 1973 and earlier engines; and for the 1974 I use 52-55 ftlbs; and 1975 and later up to the 1981 models, I use about 75 to 80 ftlbs.
 I use about 80 ftlbs, clean and dry threads, on 1981+.

 Grabby clutch: If your clutch is grabby, it can be due to a number of causes.
 It is IMPORTANT that the transmission input shaft splines be regularly lubricated.
-When they get dry shifting is stiff and poor and may be somewhat difficult to get from 2nd gear down to first gear, or just to engage 1st.
+When they get dry, the shifting is stiff and poor and may be somewhat difficult to get from 2nd gear down to first gear, or just to engage 1st.
 Never lube the disc spline, just the transmission INPUT spline.
-Cleaning and re-lubrication should be done at a mileage and time commensurate with your driving habits and atmospheric conditions.
+Cleaning and re-lubrication should be done at a mileage and time commensurate with your driving habits and atmospheric conditions and the condition you find the splines in during the servicing.
 Moisture condenses on the shaft and with the in-out movement during operation of the clutch, and the wiping action of the essentially gear-like teeth under torque, all conspire to move the grease out of the splines.
 Late splines were nickel-plated, and hold up a bit better and longer, regarding lubrication.
-Spline wear, if not lubricated, can lead to spline failure, a $$$ situation; especially so on pre-nickel plated ones.
-I suggest a look-see and cleaning and lubrication of the splines at 15,000 miles since last cleaning and lubrication, and then adjust the mileage for the next following time.
+Spline wear, if not lubricated, can lead to spline failure, a $$$ situation.
+I suggest a look-see and cleaning and lubrication of the transmission input splines at 15,000 miles since last cleaning and lubrication, and then adjust the mileage for the next following time.
 NOTE that end play of the input shaft can cause a quite-grabby clutch operation, and that can happen cold and/or hot.
 More often when hot.
 To fix THAT, one must remove and open the transmission and work on the shaft shimming.
 One can get an idea if that is a problem by removing the transmission, heating it to about the temperature of boiling water, and measuring, with a dial indicator, the input shaft end play.
 Anything over a few thousandths of an inch is suspect.
 This problem with transmissions causing a grabby clutch is not overly common, but it seems to be more so for the 1979 models.
 Grabby clutches can also come from a somewhat rare problem, the crankshaft has excessive end play.
 SEE THE FLYWHEEL REMOVAL ARTICLE WHICH HAS INFORMATION ON FIXING THAT PROBLEM.